dariodenardi/LP-Based-Algorithm-Project/README.md

 ## Requirements

-* First, you must generate instaces with another program.
-See Dario's [project](https://github.com/dariodenardi/GMKP-Project).
+* First, you must generate instaces with [the other project](https://github.com/dariodenardi/GMKP-Project).

 ## Programs